GNFS launches fire prevention project

 By Albert Futukpor, GNA

-Dr Albert Brown Gaisie, the Chief Fire Officer of GNFS, during the launch of the campaign in Tamale, emphasised the need for all to avoid unnecessary acts that caused fires which put stress on the national kitty.
+Dr Albert Brown Gaisie, the Chief Fire Officer of GNFS, addressing the ceremony to launch the Campaign in Tamale, emphasised the need for all to avoid unnecessary acts that caused fires, which put stress on the national kitty.

-Statistics from the GNFS showed that from 2011 to 2015, a total of 24,500 fires were recorded in the country and about 10,051 of them emanated from private homes.
+Statistics from the GNFS shows that from 2011 to 2015, a total of 24,500 fires were recorded in the country and about 10,051 of them emanated from individual and private homes.

-Dr Gaisie complained about the rampant bush fires, especially in the food producing zones of the country causing destruction to large acres of farm produce, a situation which affected the incomes of farmers and food security situation of the country.
+Dr Gaisie complained about rampant bushfires, especially in the food producing zones, thus causing destruction to large acres of farm produce, a situation which affected the incomes of farmers and the food security situation of the country.

-He said GNFS would form volunteer and fire prevention cadets at schools to complement efforts at creating awareness on fire safety and prevention.
+He announced that the GNFS would form volunteer and fire prevention cadets at the schools to complement efforts at creating awareness on fire safety and prevention.

-He called on all to support efforts at preventing and fighting fires in the country.
+He called on all to support efforts at preventing and fighting fires.

 GNA